-Lunch menu from Karnataka is never complete without a side of kosambari.
+The lunch menu from Karnataka is never complete without a side of kosambari.
 This delectable salad mix of lentils, cooling cucumber and fresh coconut is as refreshing and a palate cleanser amidst the sweet-sour and spicy curries which surround it.

 Kosambari in Udupi

 During Ramanavami, a very simple offering of this Kosambari with Neermooru and Panakam is done.
 It is considered highly auspicious.
 It is in fact a perfect detox menu to have on that day of simplicity.
 Since these three are the easiest to make, why not!!

 Enjoy the salad and see you next week.